mdnazishpatel/Roast-code-frontend/README.md

 ## 📄 License

 MIT — do whatever you want with it.
-Just don't write bad code. 😂
+Just don't write bad code.😂